 Unless an eclipse triggers these high-tension natal aspects, or falls very close to the cusps of the first, fourth, seventh, or tenth houses, you are likely to experience its influence as relatively subtle, like the flutter of a leaf in a chilling breeze.
 But let one of your more sensitive aspects get triggered, and it’s the difference between a doctor checking your reflexes during an exam and hammering an arthritic knee.

 - Eclipse aspecting the natal Sun: If life is a movie, the Sun is the protagonist – however flawed – for whom we cheer.
 Each of us is born to be the hero of our own life story; but often, timidity or false modesty persuades us to hand over that role to others.
-When eclipses aspect your natal Sun, you are thrust into the starring role – and if you’re not used to it, that can be uncomfortable.
+When eclipses aspect your natal Sun, you are thrust into the starring role, or must fight to reclaim it.
+Sometimes, authority figures like parents or bosses abdicate or must be overthrown in order for you to live an authentic life.

 - Eclipses aspecting the natal Moon – From the moment we’re ripped from mom’s womb, we seek to reclaim the security and safety that we knew there.
 We feather our nests, stock the pantry with foods we like, and surround ourselves with people who make us feel comfortable.
 But when eclipses aspect the natal Moon, something – a new living situation, a change in health – may leave you feeling as exposed as a crab with her shell cracked open.

 - Eclipses aspecting Mercury: How do you define yourself?
 Usually, it begins with a name.
 Then, with your rank in the family pecking order, on the playground, in the workplace.
-Finally, numbers (grades in school, numbers on a paycheck) define you.
+Finally, numbers (grades in school, age, numbers on a paycheck) define you.
 When eclipses aspect natal Mercury, the god of definition, prepare for a change in your name, rank, or serial number – and for a change in how you define yourself.
+Mercury is the storyteller, so maybe it’s time to rewrite the story of your life.

 - Eclipses aspecting Jupiter: When was the last time you had an adventure?
 When eclipses aspect Jupiter, you’re itching to take a chance, to feel the thrill of being completely alive.
 These can be times when you overreach out of sheer optimism; but they are also moments when your life jumps tracks and starts moving in a new direction.